kubeshop/monokle-cli/README.md

 ## Using on CI/CD pipelines

-> We have dedicated [`Monokle GitHub Bot`](#monokle-github-bot) to integrate centralized policy management into GitHub Actions which gives more extensive integration.
+> We have dedicated [`Monokle GitHub Bot`](#monokle-github-bot) to integrate centralized policy management into GitHub CI/CD pipelines which gives more extensive integration than using CLI directly.

 To use Monokle CLI as part of CI/CD pipeline, it needs to be installed first and then simply run with `monokle validate path/to/resources`.

 The other case is using centrally managed policy from Monokle Cloud in such scenarios.
 Then, CLI needs to be authenticated first.
-For this there is a dedicated argument exposed by both `monokle validate` and `monokle login` command `--api-token` (or `-t`).
+For this there is a dedicated argument exposed by both `monokle validate` and `monokle login` command: `--api-token` (or `-t`).
 This allows to pass API token directly without using interactive login flow.

 If you need to run single validation it should be enough to use `monokle validate path/to/resources -t YOUR_API_TOKEN`.
 However, for scenarios where multiple validations runs are required it might be more convenient to login first with `monokle login -t YOUR_API_TOKEN` and then simply run `monokle validate path/to/resources`.